Living Area Organizing

-Living rooms present a unique set of organizational challenges.These rooms are generally highly visible, so you want something that's company-ready, yet family-friendly at the same time.
+Living rooms present a unique set of organizational challenges.These rooms are usually highly visible.
+So you want them to be company-ready, yet family-friendly at the same time.

 Living rooms are usually set up for sitting, not living.
 You have your basic sofa, chair, end table, and coffee table.
-Note that none of these pieces of furniture usually has storage.
+Note that none of these pieces of furniture usually have storage.

-So, where do you put the remote?
+Where do you put the remote?
 Magazines?
 Paperwork?
 Headsets?
 Computers?
 Games?
+Books?
+Glasses?
+Tissues?
 You get the drift.
 These living area organizing ideas can help.

 Most families carry the stuff they need or are working on into the living room and then leave it there (of course!).
 You - and your guests - will find abandoned items on the coffee table, beside the chair, and on the floor.
 This is precisely what you don't want.

-Solution?
+The solution?
+Living area organizing.
 Give the family a place to put their things so they can keep them where they use them.

 - Incorporate attractive baskets into your decor.

-- Invest in custom-designed storage furniture.
+- Invest in custom-designed storage units.

-- Reading: Store books, newspapers, or magazines in baskets, on shelves under coffee tables or end tables, on bookshelves, or in attractive magazine racks.
+- Reading: Store books, newspapers, or magazines, in baskets, on shelves under coffee tables or end tables, on bookshelves, or in attractive magazine racks.

 - TV: The problem is not so much where to put the TV as where to keep the remote and game consoles.
-If you watch TV or play games often, just leave them on a tabletop.
+If you watch TV or play games often, leave them on a tabletop.
 If you try to limit your kids' viewing (or if you have a toddler who might dip the remote in the toilet), stash it out of sight.
 But always keep it in the same place.

 - Napping: The only accessories you need here can be stored in plain sight - afghans and pillows.